July 6th 2018

-A Healthy Curiosity: The Ice Diet - lose weight by keeping cool
+The Ice Diet: Can you lose weight by keeping cool?

-In the seasonal cold snap that is January, all anyone really wants to do is wrap up in a duvet and hibernate until spring.
+In any cold snap, all anyone really wants to do is wrap up in a duvet and hibernate until the sun shines harder.
 Probably the last thing on your mind is to turn down the heating, open a window and forgo the thermals.
 But what if it helped you lose weight?
 In the hottest field of science, findings have shown how embracing the cold can accelerate fat loss and boost the body’s metabolic rate.
-Last week Californian researchers were the latest to suggest that exposure to colder temperatures is key to lasting weight loss in a study that showed getting outside in winter, turning down the heating and opening a window can blast away fat.
+In 2015 Californian researchers suggested that exposure to colder temperatures is key to lasting weight loss, in a study that showed getting outside in winter, turning down the heating and opening a window can blast away fat.
+As a new study reveals that turning the thermostat down could even improve the condition of those with Type 2 diabetes, the argument for shivering our way to good health is ever growing.

 Even compared to our grandparents, we have become a coddled generation.
 We live and work in warm environments.
 One third of people bask in homes heated up to 25C and one in 20 lounge in an almost tropical 30C.
 We work out in warm gyms, shop and eat in the centrally heated indoors.
 We wear duck-down jackets on mild autumnal days and drive around in heated cars when it’s too cold to walk.
 Our inner temperature gauge is rarely challenged and, when it is, we just crank up the thermostat.
 We’ve entered what some scientists have called a state of ‘thermal monotony’ and our bodies’ calorie burning tally, primed to respond positively to changes in temperature, has nosedived as a result.